davidosterberg/Qt-UI-file-sorter/README.md

 # Qt UI file sorter

 When loading, editing and saving a Qt UI file with Qt Designer, Qt designer will not respect the order of xml items.
 Instead the order will change seemingly at random.
 This behavior is unfriendly to version control.

+This simple python script attempts to restore the order in order to have a clean diff when committing the changes.

 Currently the tool supports:
 - Sort the children of QGridLayout by row-column order